Why Are Mushrooms Good for You? Are they MAGIC (wait…)?

 - Dong Chong Xia Cao (The Caterpillar Fungus) – used in Ayurvedic medicine and in traditional Chinese medicine

 - Reishi Mushrooms – these have been used in East Asia (including by Taoists and monks) for thousands of years.
-These are prized for their wonderful benefits and potency in the numerous ways it is good for well-being and illness prevention and treatment.
+These are prized for their wonderful benefits and potency.
+Reishi is claimed to be especially good for well-being and illness prevention and treatment.

-Another example11 of the potential benefits of mushroom consumption is that after medicinal Phellinus linteus.
-It contains the polysaccharide AEATP, which is interestingly been shown to have antidiabetic effects and may improve lipid profile, which could help both heart and liver health, and may even act against obesity.
+Another example (11) of the potential benefits of mushroom consumption is that after medicinal Phellinus linteus.
+It contains the polysaccharide ‘AEATP’, which has interestingly been shown to have antidiabetic effects.
+It may also improve lipid profile, which could help both heart and liver health, and may even act against obesity.

 Many more mushrooms have also been studied for their prebiotic effects, including the shiitake mushroom and other medicinal mushrooms.
 This field of study is extremely interesting, so let’s look forward to the future discoveries!

 Mushrooms are a good source of certain fibres (including beta-glucans, which are powerful anti-inflammatories).
 The kinds of fibres found in mushrooms may help to increase cardiovascular health by lowering LDL cholesterol levels.
-Some mushrooms (such as the shiitake, protobello, and oyster mushroom) may also lower liver cholesterol and triglyceride levels.
+Some mushrooms (such as the Shiitake, Portobello, and the Oyster mushroom) may also lower liver cholesterol and triglyceride levels.

-If you choose to fry mushrooms, the best way is to do so lightly using a healthy oil or fat such as olive oil (not Extra-Virgin for cooking though) or goose fat, or something else, it’s really your choice of course!
-Just try to avoid vegetable oils such as sunflower, grapeseed, canola, soy, and corn.
+If you choose to fry mushrooms, the best way is to do so lightly using a healthy oil or fat such as Extra-Virgin Olive Oil or goose fat.
+It’s really your choice of course!
+Just try to avoid toxic seed and vegetable oils such as sunflower, grapeseed, canola, soy, and corn.

 P.S.
 Ever wondered why mushrooms give Mario superpowers?
 Well, I think we can all answer that now… 😉